teradaangelina879/qortal/Q-Apps.md

 ## Making a request

-Qortal core  will automatically inject a `qortalRequest()` javascript function (a Promise) to all websites/apps.
-This can be used to fetch or publish data to or from the Qortal blockchain.
+Qortal core  will automatically inject a `qortalRequest()` javascript function to all websites/apps, which returns a Promise.
+This can be used to fetch data or publish data to the Qortal blockchain.
 This functionality supports async/await, as well as try/catch error handling.

 ```
 async function myfunction() {